axlothecook/Create_Resume/README.md

 Each cv can be downloaded via a button in bottom right corner.

 ### ***What if I want to choose the order of sections or leave some out?*** ###
 Version 2 shipped exactly this.
-Items can now be dragged to reorder, and each item can be shown or hidden individually.
+Sections can now be dragged to reorder, and each item can be shown or hidden individually.

 ### ***Will my data be deleted?*** ###
 Only the user who has made an account will have their previous resume data saved.
 If a user chooses to use the tool as a guest, the data will be lost after a page refresh or leaving the page.